7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 Now you build consistency, proof, and clarity.
 Publish small, improve weekly, and measure what matters.

-Publish your Start Here content
+Week 2: Publish your Start Here content

-• 1 value email to your list
+• one value email to your list

 • send one email explaining the offer plainly

-• 3 posts across the week: story, value, offer
+• three posts: story, value, offer

-• 2 emails: one value, one offer
+• two emails: one value, one offer

 • ask for replies and objections directly